 Wearing a cloth face covering in public may reduce the spread of coronavirus in the community.
 It may help to reduce the spread of respiratory droplets from people infected with coronavirus.

-Wearing a cloth face covering is recommended in situations where it is difficult to practice social distancing.
-For example, in shops and on public transport.
 If you wear one, you should still do the important things necessary to prevent the spread of the virus.

 - social distancing